bellingcat/ukraine-timemap/README.md

 * `SERVER_ROOT` - points to the API base address
 * `XXXX_EXT` - points to the respective JSONs of the data, for events, sources, and associations
+* `API_DATA` - S3 file address that can be downloaded or integrated into external apps/visualizations
 * `MAPBOX_TOKEN` - used to load the custom styles
 * `DATE_FMT` and `TIME_FMT` - how to consume the events' date/time from the API
 * `store.app.map` - configures the initial map view and the UX limits